chmouel/gosmee/README.md

 ### Caddy

-[Caddy](https://caddyserver.com/) is the advised way to run gosmee server, you just need this:
+[Caddy](https://caddyserver.com/) is the best way to run gosmee server, you just need this:

 ```caddyfile
 https://webhook.mydomain {
     reverse_proxy http://127.0.0.1:3333
 }
 ```

+It will automatically configure a letsencrypt certificate for you

 ### Nginx